 When we sin we don’t listen to God’s words, but to our own sinful heart.
 We act in the same way as our original parents.
 Then, too often, when the Holy Spirit confronts us we shift the blame to others.
 Instead, let us learn to follow King David’s example of repentant prayer in Psalm 51.
 If it’s been awhile since you prayed this Psalm back to God, from your heart, admitting your sins to Him, then spend some time there today.

-[Adapted from last Sunday’s sermon, The Beginning of the End.]
+[Adapted from the sermon, The Beginning of the End.
+Search on the sermon title here.]

 RECOMMENDED READING: Good News About Satan: A Gospel Look at Spiritual Warfare